BSteffaniak/sbt/README.md

   --help                           Show help                           [boolean] --version                        Show version number                 [boolean] --release-branch-name            What to name the branch the release will be
-                                   created on                [string] [required] --story-ids                      What stories to include in the release[array] --commit-hashes                  What commits to include in the release[array] --skip-story-ids                 What stories to exclude in the release[array] --skip-commit-hashes             What commits to exclude in the release[array] --repo-path                      Path to git repo to create release from [string] --continue, -c                   Continue cherry-picking after addressing
+                                   created on                           [string]
+  --story-ids                      What stories to include in the release[array] --commit-hashes                  What commits to include in the release[array] --skip-story-ids                 What stories to exclude from the release
+                                                                         [array]
+  --skip-commit-hashes             What commits to exclude from the release
+                                                                         [array]
+  --repo-path                      Path to git repo to create release from
+                                                                        [string]
+  --continue, -c                   Continue cherry-picking after addressing